How Your Book Is Printed

 2. Printing the book

 With plates prepared, it’s time for the printing press to work its magic.
-Depending on factors such as print run size and production requirements, either a sheet-fed digital printer or an offset machine is employed.
+Depending on factors such as printing volume and production requirements, either a sheet-fed digital printer or an offset machine will be used.

 In the sheet-fed process, individual sheets of paper are fed into the printer, while in offset printing, the paper is fed from a roll and passes through the press in continuous motion.
 Paper sheets enter the print units, passing through the inking system, the damping system and the print cylinders.